TimeTravelPenguin/Everyone-is-John-Tracker/README.md

 The game is played with a single die.
 You may use Willpoints to increase the odds in your favour, should you need to.

 ## Features
-- Can track Voices (Players) with the ability to track Willpower, Skills, and Obsession Points
+- Can track Voices (Players) with the ability to track Willpower, Skills, and Obsession Points.
-- Can track Inventory to track items players may obtain throughout the campaign
+- Can track Inventory to track items players may obtain throughout the campaign.
-- A useful logger to track all changes throughout the campaign to aid the game master with a detailed history of events to prevent accidental miscalculations or user error
+- A useful logger to track all changes throughout the campaign to aid the game master with a detailed history of events to prevent accidental miscalculations or user error.

 ![image of the application with logger](/ReadmeImages/image01.png)
 ![image of the application editing section](/ReadmeImages/image02.png)